upbound/docs/content/quickstart/gcp-deploy.md

 {{<img src="quickstart/images/gcp-provider-to-pool.png" alt="GCP add a provider to pool configuration" quality="100" align="center" >}}

 #### Configure provider attributes
+The provider attributes restrict which remote entities you allow access to your resources.
+When Upbound authenticates to GCP it provides an OIDC subject (`sub`) in the form:

+`mcp:<account>/<mcp-name>:provider:<provider-name>`

 Configure the _google.subject_ attribute as **assertion.sub**